housecurve/housecurve.github.io/docs/tuning/time_align.md

 # Time align speakers

 When an audio system contains limited range speakers (subwoofers, bi-amped speakers, etc) time alignment becomes an important adjustment.
+HouseCurve supports two methods:

+- [**Magnitude method**](#time-align-using-magnitude).
+This is the simpler of the two methods, but it can be less accurate.

+- [**Phase method**](#time-align-using-phase).
+This method is more accurate, but it requires more steps to measure correctly.

 ## What is time alignment?